hairyfred/Aliucord-AMOLED-Theme/README.md

-# This Theme was made for the original Alicord and the Discord Xposed Themer, this theme may no longer work on newer versions of Aliucord or AliucordRN and is now abandoned.
+# This Theme was made for the original Aliucord and the Discord Xposed Themer, this theme may no longer work on newer versions of Aliucord or AliucordRN and is now abandoned.

 # AMOLED Theme for Aliucord
 ![img](https://i.imgur.com/NMKkma5.png)